tsioukas/wishful-coral/node-red/dashboarddraft.md

 In this section we describe the incoming data for each chart on RPL Dashboard.

-The general format of JSON for all chart data is :
+The general format of JSON for all chart data is:

 ```json
 {